 You can understand where you stand as a candidate

 Studying for a test is one thing.
 Your capability to do well in a test that is based on your studies is another thing.
 Most students who appear for a test may not even be aware that they are not ready for a test yet.
 Their studies need more depth.

 That’s where practise tests come in.
 You can actually gauge where you stand as a candidate for the exam and figure out whether sitting for the exam would be a waste right then.

 Practice tests will also bring out the gaps in your studies.
 You’ll know where you need to focus more and if you’ve left anything out that you thought you knew, but you, in fact, don’t.

 Every test is different.
 If the goal is just to learn, then your studies would follow a certain pattern.
-If the goal is just to pass the test, then the pattern would change.
-If the goal is a mix of both, well, then you’ve got to strategise to accommodate both.
+However, if the goal is to pass the test, then the pattern would change.
+Lastly, if the goal is a mix of both, well, then you’ve got to strategise to accommodate both.

 This confidence of “I know what I’m doing” will keep you far ahead in the sense that, even if you have the same level of preparedness for the test, sitting for the exam is not a good idea without knowing what strategies will help you the most in the exam.

 Types of Functional Skills test (By Subject and their respective Levels)